Rescue of Jews by Catholics during the Holocaust: German Catholic efforts to save Jews in Germany

 Among the German laity, Gertrud Luckner, was among the first to sense the genocidal inclinations of the Hitler regime and to take national action.
 A pacifist and member of the German Catholics' Peace Association, she had been supporting victims of political persecution since 1933 and from 1938 worked at the head office of the German Association of Catholic Charitable Organizations, "Caritas".
-Using international contacts she secured safe passage abroad for many refugees.
+Using international contacts, she secured safe passage abroad for many refugees.
 She organized aid circles for Jews, assisted many to escape.
 She cooperated with the priests Lichtenberg and Alfred Delp.
 Following the outbreak of the war, she continued her work for the Jews through Caritas' war relief office - attempting to establish a national underground network through Caritas cells.
-She personally investigated the fate of the Jews being transported to the East and managed to obtain information on prisoners in concentration camps, and obtain clothing, food and money for forced labourers and prisoners of war.
-Caritas secured safe emigration for hundreds of converted Jews, but Luckner was unable to organise an effective national underground network.
+She personally investigated the fate of the Jews being transported to the East and managed to obtain information on prisoners in concentration camps, and obtain clothing, food and money for forced laborers and prisoners of war.
+Caritas secured safe emigration for hundreds of converted Jews, but Luckner was unable to organize an effective national underground network.
 She was arrested in 1943 and only narrowly escaped death in the concentration camps.

 Margarete Sommer had been sacked from her welfare institute for refusing to teach the Nazi line on sterilization.
 In 1935, she took up a position at the Episcopal Diocesan Authority in Berlin, counselling victims of racial persecution for Caritas Emergency Relief.
 In 1941 she became director of the Welfare Office of the Berlin Diocesan Authority, under Bernhard Lichtenberg.
 Following Lichtenberg's arrest, Sommer reported to Bishop Konrad von Preysing.
 While working for the Welfare Office, Sommer coordinated Catholic aid for victims of racial persecution - giving spiritual comfort, food, clothing, and money.
 She gathered intelligence on the deportations of the Jews, and living conditions in concentration camps, as well as on SS firing squads, writing several reports on these topics from 1942, including an August 1942 report which reached Rome under the title "Report on the Exodus of the Jews".

 Josef Frings became Archbishop of Cologne in 1942.
 In his sermons, he repeatedly spoke in support of persecuted peoples and against state repression.
 In March 1944, Frings attacked arbitrary arrests, racial persecution and forced divorces.
 That autumn, he protested to the Gestapo against the deportations of Jews from Cologne and surrounds.
 In 1943, the German bishops had debated whether to directly confront Hitler collectively over what they knew of the murdering of Jews.
 Frings wrote a pastoral letter cautioning his diocese not to violate the inherent rights of others to life, even those "not of our blood" and even during war, and preached in a sermon that "no one may take the property or life of an innocent person just because he is a member of a foreign race".